49 Squadron Association

 The Rise and Fall of the Berlin Wall and Inner German Border:

 The history of the Berlin Wall (and Inner German Border) and the background to how they came 'crashing' down.
-I was fortunate to be living in Germany at the time.
-This talk can be quite detailed needing two sessions, a shortened version in one session or a general talk about the joys of living in Berlin.
+I was fortunate to be living in Germany at the time and experienced first-hand the dramatic events of November 1989.
+This presentation is also available in two parts for those wanting more details.

 York's Baedeker Raid: